How to Draw Network Diagrams

 Any network diagram template opens with a few libraries of commonly used symbols docked next to in the SmartPanel.

-You can find additional devices and symbols in SmartDraw using the Search Symbols command at the top of the SmartPanel.
+You can find additional devices and symbols in SmartDraw using the Search command.

 Search for more network design symbols and components